 What Dental Benefits Do and Don't Do

 Dental coverage varies, but overall, dental benefits are meant to help keep you and your smile healthy.
-Here’s what you can expect from your dental benefits.
+Here’s what you can expect from your Delta Dental of Illinois benefits.

 What they do

 Dental benefits make dental care more affordable.
 Dental coverage is designed to focus on prevention, which is why procedures such as exams and cleanings are usually covered at 100 percent.
 Preventive services help dentists catch problems early.
 Preventive services can also save money by helping you avoid the need for costly treatments, like fillings and root canals.

 Dental procedures typically cost less than medical procedures.
 So the deductible you have to meet before your dental plan pays its share is much lower than a medical deductible you might be used to.
 If your medical plan and dental plan are bundled together, you may need to meet the higher medical deductible before dental benefits take effect.